2sync

 The official Simple Weekly To-do List by Notion is the fastest way to start planning your week.
 Each day gets its own section with empty tasks and checkboxes, starting on Monday.
 There are no extra features, no widgets, and no distractions.

-That simplicity is the point.
+That simplicity is the point, and it is why this is the most duplicated template on the list by a wide margin, with 79,705 copies made.
 If you want a template you can duplicate and use immediately, this is it.
 It also serves as a solid foundation if you plan to build your own to-do system from scratch.

 2. Aesthetic Weekly planner